 A Warm Welcome To Briar Cottages:

-Kim and Fraser Proven will welcome you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you choose spacious luxury cottage Briar Steading with 2 bedrooms en-suite or pet friendly cottage Little Briar.
-Both cottages sleep 4 in 2 bedrooms plus a baby.
-Briar Steading has a King size bed and bathroom/shower ensuite plus a twin bedroom with a large walk in wet shower room.
-Little Briar offers a double and twin bedroom with a shared bathroom and shower room.
+Kim and Fraser Proven will welcome you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you book a week, fortnight or short breaks from 3 nights.
+Choose spacious luxury cottage Briar Steading with 2 bedrooms en-suite or pet friendly cottage Little Briar.
+Both cottages sleep 4 plus a baby in 2 bedrooms.
+Briar Steading has a King size bed and bathroom / power shower ensuite plus a twin bedroom with a large walk in wet shower room.
+Little Briar offers a double and twin bedroom with a shared bathroom and power shower.
 Both cottages face south over Loch Earn with views of Edinample Castle, Ben Our, Glenample and Stuc A Chroin Munro.

 Picture: Sunrise January 2014 from Briar Cottages slipway and garden on Loch Earn

 Naturally Beautiful Ancient Crofting Lands

 Briar Cottages face south, boasting exceptional views over Loch Earn to Edinample Castle, Glenample and Stuch A Chroin.
 The cottages sit within three acre landscaped gardens (including a 250ft loch garden) on the ancient site of a B Listed thatched cottage (known as Easter Achraw until 1900); once home to MacGregors, McLarens and other crofting families from regional clans, who were tenants of The Earls of Breadalbane (Campbells) within the Parish of Balquhidder.
 In the 17th century Easter Achraw farm land was owned by The Earl of Atholl and was within the Parish of Comrie.

 Picture: B Listed Briar Cottage's distinctive thatched roof and 250ft garden on Loch Earn in high waters.